DESCRIPTION OF PROJECT / PURPOSE OF ASSIGNMENT

 Assist with will all aspects of event planning and execution for the Player Networking Event (PNE) Super Bowl weekend.

 - Move boxes and other materials to assigned areas.

-- Set-up and dismantle signage in various areas (e.g. registration area, workshop, focus groups, green room, stage and trade show)..
+- Set-up and dismantle signage in various areas (e.g. registration area, workshops, green room, etc.).

 - Organize and distribute event credentials, passes, gift bags, etc.

 - Provide general administrative support to staff and vendors.

 - Deliver high quality and responsive customer service to guests.

 The following roles are available for individuals looking to gain sports and event planning-related experience: sales and marketing, customer service, social media, email monitor, writer, interviewer, blogger, videographer, photographer, event planner, financial analyst, researcher, personal assistant, web and app designer, proof reader, graphic artist, AV technical assistant, driver, bartender, server, hostess, laborer.

 Event day volunteers will typically be asked to commit at least four hours the day of the event during one of the following time slots: 7:00am to 11:00am, 11:00am to 3:00pm, 3:00pm to 7:00pm or 7:00pm to 11:00pm.

 Volunteers are asked to report in business casual attire (e.g. dark slacks/skirts, khaki pants, button down shirt, polo, etc.).
 No sneakers and jeans should be worn during event hours.